InsightArchitect/data-analytics-projects/Nigeria-Economic-Data-Analysis/README.md

 ### 5. Population Growth Trend
+Analyzes demographic changes and their impact on economic development.

 ![Population Chart](population_chart.png)

+##Insiht

 - Nigeria’s population has been increasing consistently over the years without any decline.
 - This shows that the country is experiencing continuous population growth.